What is teen counseling?

 - The contents of the online counseling sessions between the teen and counselor are confidential.
 However, if there is an urgent situation that requires immediate intervention, the parent will be alerted to this fact

 This does depend on the individual teen and the issues they are dealing with.
 Some problems are dealt with far quicker than others, which may be far more complex and take longer to resolve.
 At a minimum, you can expect online teen counseling to last at least 3 weeks if the teen interacts with their online teen counseling therapist once a week.
 For some problems, online therapy might last a year or even more.
 However, even if therapy is taking a long time, both you as a parent and the teen should notice some form of progress after just a few weeks, depending on the openness and attitude of the teen towards counseling and their online therapist.

 What are the side effects of online teen counseling?

-With almost 20% of all teens experiencing some form of mental health issues, it is more important than ever that these young adults receive the therapy they need to help them solve certain issues that if left unattended could lead to clinical depression, anxiety, self-harm, and addiction.
+With almost 20% of all teens experiencing mental health issues, it is more important than ever that these young adults receive the therapy they need to help them solve certain issues that, if left unattended, could lead to clinical depression, anxiety, self-harm, and addiction.
 Online counseling for teens makes counseling more accessible and affordable than ever before.